 - the conditions in the agreement must be tailored to the circumstances of the claim

-- the worker must have received legal advice about the terms of the agreement from an independent advisor who is insured against the risk of a claim arising from that advice
+- you must have received legal advice about the terms of the agreement from an independent advisor who is insured against the risk of a claim arising from that advice

-- the person who provides the worker with independent legal advice on the compromise agreement must be a lawyer; a trade union representative with written authority from the trade union or an advice centre worker with written authority from the centre to give this advice.
+- the person who provides you with independent legal advice on the compromise agreement must be a lawyer; a trade union representative with written authority from the trade union or an advice centre worker with written authority from the centre to give this advice;.